UNC’s financial struggles were evident before pandemic began

 Support Local Journalism

-UNC had structural financial problems long before COVID-19, said James Moeser, who served as UNC’s chancellor between 2000 and 2008.
+UNC-CH had structural financial problems long before COVID-19, said James Moeser, who served as the university’s chancellor between 2000 and 2008.
 He cited tuition freezes, declining state support and other unfunded commitments as contributing factors.

 Moeser described the situation as “a perfect storm of negatives and red ink.”